matthew-brett/pydagogue/_sources/bare_metal_waf.txt

 Where's my node - build or source?
 ----------------------------------

-During the build, we may want to create nodes that might refer to the source tree or to the build tree.
-For example you could imagine a command ``my_find_node_build_source(path)`` which would look for ``path`` in the source tree, then in the build tree.
-There are a couple of node methods that look both in the source tree and the build tree.
+During the build, we may want to create nodes that might refer to the build tree *or* to the source tree.
+For example you could imagine a command ``my_find_node_build_source(path)`` which would look for ``path`` in the build tree, then in the source tree.
+There are a couple of node methods that look both in the build tree and the source tree.
 These both only work for build
 contexts:

+* ``.find_resource(path)``:

-* ``.find_resource(path)``: first look for an existing node in the build node tree, return if found.
-Then look for ``path`` in the source filesystem, create a node and return if found.
-Otherwise return None.
+  #. look for an existing file node in the build node tree.
+Return that node if
+     it exists.
+  #. look for corresponding file path in the source tree, make a node for the
+     path and return it if the path exists.
+  #.
+Otherwise return None

+  The routine also returns None if ``path`` is a directory.

 * ``.find_or_declare(path)``:

-  1. look for an existing node in the build node tree.
-Return that node if it exists.
+  #. look for an existing node in the build node tree.
+Return that node if it
+     exists.
-  2. look for corresponding path in the source filesystem, make a node for the path and return it if the path exists.
+  #. look for corresponding path in the source tree, make a node for the path
+     and return it if the path exists.
-  3. Make a new node in the build node tree for this path and return that node.
+  #.
+Make a new node in the build node tree for this path and return that node.

-  In each case, if the file corresponding to the node does not already exist, create the path to that file if the path does not yet exist on the filesystem.
+  ``find_or_declare`` will return a node for a directory.

 Low-level API for tasks
 =======================